 As you wake up at Bon Echo Provincial Park to watch the sun climb higher in the sky, witness the early morning mist dance across Mazinaw Lake, and see Mazinaw Rock standing tall and proud, you’ll understand why this location has long inspired many artists, most famously The Group of Seven.
-Spend the morning on the sparkling Mazinaw Lake during an interpretive boat tour on The Wanderer.
+Spend the morning on the sparkling Mazinaw Lake during an interpretive boat tour.
 Get up close and personal with the majestic Mazinaw Rock, discover views that prompted famous artists to pick up their paint brushes, and explore the history behind more than 260 Indigenous pictographs that cover the Rock.

 Make your way to Eganville to spend the afternoon feeding your mind and belly as you indulge in schnitzel and other authentic time-tested recipes at The Granary Schnitzel Haus.
 After your belly is full, continue your creative exploration below the Earth’s surface at Bonnechere Caves.
 Travel underground and watch lanterns’ light flicker against damp limestone walls while you hear the story of the rich geology of Ontario’s Highlands and the history that shaped the lives of the communities above.